Grid Certificates - Services for Research

-If you use a public computer, your certificate or your grid identity will be stored in the browser of that computer and someone using the same computer later could pose as you.
+If you use a public computer, your certificate or your grid identity will be downloaded to that computer and someone using the same computer later could pose as you.
 THIS MUST HAPPEN UNDER NO CIRCUMSTANCES!

 Step-by-step instructions for getting your own certificate:

 - Ensure that you are using your own private computer or laptop!